yeoldegrove/osism.github.io/docs/guides/upgrade-guides/docker.md

 If, for example, you want to change the Docker version from `20.10.24` to `24.0.6`, `docker_version` in `environments/configuration.yml` is changed accordingly.
 The `5:` prefix is placed in front of the version.

 The upgrade of Docker is then done with the OSISM CLI.
+Docker on the manager itself is updated differently.
+This does not work on the manager itself because the Docker service may be started during the upgrade and individual containers may be started as a result.
+This would interrupt the run of the role itself.

 ```
-osism apply docker
+osism apply docker -l 'docker:!manager'
 ```

 By default, `serial` is set to `1` so that the the hosts are upgrade one after the other.